 Fishing gear maintenance is an important winter chore that will keep you busy when there aren't any near-by fishing shows, and the weather doesn't allow you to get outside and take advantage of any of the Mid-Atlantic's year-round fishing opportunities.
-Sure, playing with brand new gear is more fun and maybe if you were a really good boy or girl over the past year, it is possible Santa left either new trolling, deep dropping, or spinning outfits under the tree.
-Apparently, he ran out of such goodies before coming down my chimney – or maybe fishing over 100 days last year put me on the naughty list.
+Sure, playing with brand new gear is more fun and maybe if you were a really good boy or girl over the past year it's possible Santa left either new tackle under the tree for you.
+Apparently, he ran out of such goodies before coming down my chimney.
+Or, maybe fishing over 100 days last year put me on the naughty list.
 In any case, instead of playing with new gear I'll be spending some time this January getting my old rods, reels, lures and terminal tackle cleaned up and ready for the upcoming season.
 If you found yourself on Santa's naughty list as well (welcome to the club), here’s how to give your gear a little tender loving care.

 fishing gear stored for winter